fago/rules/README.md

 ## Executing the automated tests

-This module comes with PHPUnit and Simpletest tests.
+This module comes with PHPUnit tests.
 You need a working Drupal 8 installation and a checkout of the Rules module in the modules folder.

-#### PHPUnit
+#### Unit tests only

     cd /path/to/drupal-8/core
+    ./vendor/bin/phpunit ../modules/rules/src/Unit
+    ./vendor/bin/phpunit ../modules/rules/src/Integration

+#### Unit test and kernel tests

+Make sure to use your DB connection details for the SIMPLETEST_DB.

+    cd /path/to/drupal-8/core
+    export SIMPLETEST_DB=mysql://drupal-8:password@localhost/drupal-8
     ./vendor/bin/phpunit ../modules/rules

-#### Simpletest

-    php ./core/scripts/run-tests.sh --verbose --color "rules"

 Example for executing one single test file during development:

-    php ./core/scripts/run-tests.sh --verbose --color --class "Drupal\rules\Tests\RulesEngineTest"
+    ./vendor/bin/phpunit ../modules/rules/tests/src/Integration/Action/DataSetTest.php

 You can also execute the test cases from the web interface at ``/admin/config/development/testing``.